MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > [!NOTE]
 > If [Compliance recording](teams-recording-policy.md) is enabled on the agents, the combination of **Conference mode** and **Attendant routing** is not supported.
 If you need to use **Conference mode**, select **Serial Routing**, **Round robin**, or **Longest idle** as the **Routing method**.
 If you need to use **Attendant routing**, set **Conference mode** to **Off**.
 >
-> When using **Longest idle** there may be times when an agent receives a call from the queue shortly after becoming unavailable or there being a short delay in receiving a call from the queue when becoming availalbe.
+> When using **Longest idle** there may be times when an agent receives a call from the queue shortly after becoming unavailable or if there is a short delay in receiving a call from the queue after becoming available.

 ![Screenshot of routing, opt out, and alert time settings.](media/call-queue-presence-agents-time.png)